paysera/php-style-guide/README.md

     ];
 ```

+### Semicolon placement in multiline expressions

+When a statement spans multiple lines, the closing semicolon MUST be placed on its own separate line.
+This rule applies to all multiline expressions: chained method calls, ternary operators,
+comparison expressions, and any other statement that is split across lines.

+> **Why?**
+> Same as with arrays: allows to easily scan all the parts, reorder or add new ones when needed.

-### Chained method calls
+#### Chained method calls

+Each chained method call MUST be on its own line, indented once.
-When making chain method calls, we put semicolon on it’s own separate line,
+The semicolon MUST be on its own separate line.
-each of chained method calls is indented and comes in it’s own line.

-Example:

 ```php
 <?php